davidjeddy/docker_puppeteer_jest/Readme.md

 ## Extra

 If you get the  error `Async callback was not invoked withing the 5000ms timout specified by jest.setTimeout`, refer to the [Jest documention](https://facebook.github.io/jest/docs/en/troubleshooting.html) for how to adjust timeout as needed.

+## Troubleshooting

+The Google Chrome teams offers some assistance when using Puppetter over on thier [GitHub project page](https://github.com/GoogleChrome/puppeteer).